 Another plus is that hierarchies in consulting firms are often flatter/less evident than in banking.
 "You feel that the seniors you're working for actually care about your personal development and they're often quite proactive in getting to know you beyond the scope of work," says one McKinsey analyst.
 "That wasn't really the feeling in banking - although granted I wasn't to keen on spending that much more time with my MD after having worked with him for a daily average of 18 hours over at least a month."

 What happens when you decide you don’t want to work in banking or consulting any more?

 If you work in consulting, you can always go off and become a senior executive in the sector you’ve been consulting in.
-McKinsey says 450 of its former consultants are currently running ‘billion dollar organizations’ around the world.
+McKinsey has huge numbers of high-achieving alumni and its former consultants are currently running ‘billion dollar organizations’ around the world.
 They include Tidjane Thiam, the new CEO of Credit Suisse and James Gorman at Morgan Stanley.